Skip to content

 • Inverter: Sends the discharge command to the inverter, making it deliver AC power.

-SetPowerReactive: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.SetPowerReactiveParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/SetPowerReactive', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.SetPowerReactiveParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString) instance-attribute ¤
+SetPowerReactive: grpc.UnaryUnaryMultiCallable[frequenz.api.microgrid.microgrid_pb2.SetPowerReactiveParam, google.protobuf.empty_pb2.Empty] = channel.unary_unary('/frequenz.api.microgrid.Microgrid/SetPowerReactive', request_serializer=frequenz_dot_api_dot_microgrid_dot_microgrid__pb2.SetPowerReactiveParam.SerializeToString, response_deserializer=google_dot_protobuf_dot_empty__pb2.Empty.FromString, _registered_method=True) instance-attribute ¤

 Sets the reactive power output of a component with a given ID, provided the component supports it.